-We left Mui Ne on a small bus and headed to Dalat ̶ a city in the highlands region of Vietnam.
-The town lies on the hills surrounding Ho Xuan Hurong Lake.
-Its climate differs from the otherwise tropical climate of Vietnam ̶ the lower temperatures and humidity gave it the name of “City of Eternal Spring” or how the French used to call it “Petit Paris”.
+We left Mui Ne on a small bus and headed to Dalat, a city in the Highlands region of Vietnam.
+Lying on the hills and surrounding Ho Xuan Hurong Lake, its climate differs from the otherwise tropical climate of Vietnam—the lower temperatures and humidity gave it the name of the “City of Eternal Spring” or how the French used to call it “Petit Paris”.

 What to do in Dalat

-On our 3-day stay in Dalat, two of them we rented bicycles.
-We got two mountain bikes at Groovy Gecko Adventure for €3.30 each, for half a day.
+On our 3-day stay in Dalat we rented two mountain bikes at Groovy Gecko Adventure for €3.30 each, for half a day.
 It was the best deal we found in the city and the bikes were pretty good.

-There are towers to climb, giant statues of gods and goddesses, wax monk figures and winding glaze dragons.
-We weren’t allowed inside the main hall because we were in shorts, so take that into consideration before you go.
+There are towers to climb, giant statues of gods and goddesses, wax monk figures and winding glaze dragons to see.
+Unfortunately, we weren’t allowed inside the main hall because we were in shorts, so take that into consideration before you go.

 You can grab something to eat at the restaurant inside the complex for little money.
 They sell dumpling soup, soda, fruit and ice cream.